Darrion Thornburgh

 In short, this online web-based tool visualizes sum-free sets in \(\mathbb{F}_2^n \setminus \{0\}\) for \( 2 \leq n \leq 14\).
 Projective Set is a card game, similar to the card game Set, and the cap sets in Projective Set are exactly the sum-free sets in \(\mathbb{F}_2^6 \setminus \{0\}\).
 The Projective Set Visualizer (ProSet Vis) is an online web-based tool forked from the Qap Visualizer that aids in constructing cap sets in Projective Set.

-Template by Jon Barron.
+Original template by Jon Barron.